Luis Jiménez (first baseman)

 Luis Antonio Jiménez Camacaro (born May 7, 1982) is a Venezuelan former professional baseball first baseman.
 He played for the Seattle Mariners in Major League Baseball (MLB), the Hokkaido Nippon-Ham Fighters in Nippon Professional Baseball (NPB), and the Lotte Giants in the KBO League.
-Jiménez throws and bats left-handed.
+Jiménez threw and batted left-handed.
 He is the hitting coach for the Senadores de Caracas of the Venezuelan Major League.